 One of the most unique aspects of this website is the “Economics” page.
 This page shows how the property is the most cost-effective choice for tenants.
 They include infographics that highlight the most important information to prospective tenants – cost.
-The site highlights the high parking ratio, low operating expenses and overall savings compared to traditional real estate property costs in Austin.
+The site highlights the high parking ratio, low operating expenses, and overall savings compared to traditional real estate property costs in Austin.

 This website sets itself apart with an interactive map that shows where certain types of buildings are located in the development.
-This is helpful for prospective tenants looking for specific types of space for their business.
+This is helpful for prospective tenants looking for specific types of space for their businesses.
 On the “Amenities” page, another map features all of the amenities in the business park that typical flex or value office properties are often lacking.
 These include restaurants, hiking and biking trails, cafes, tennis and basketball courts, and countless other amenities available in the development.

-The thing that feels missing from this site is additional video.
+The thing that feels missing from this site is an additional video.
 This site currently has video renderings but additional footage of the actual property or lifestyle videos could improve the site.

 6. Avery Centre